WebHare/platform/whtree/modules/tollium/doc/topics/tollium/embedded-documentation.md

 The 'missingtopic' link is used when a user has editing rights to the documentation but the requested the topic isn't present.
 The missing topic, language and referrer URL are added to the URL.
-You would use this to inform editors on how to set up missing documentation
+You would use this to inform editors on how to set up missing documentation.

+Remote documentation is downloaded at startup and every 6 hours by the `tollium:updateremotedocumentation` task.
+You can manually reschedule this task to force an immediately redownload of all documentation indices.

 ## WebHare platform documentation
 The remote documentation for all builtin modules are hosted on https://docs.webhare.dev/embedded-documentation/.